Apple and Samsung chiefs to meet to sort patent dispute

 The two firms are fighting patent cases in various other countries as well.

 "Samsung and Apple have agreed to participate in a magistrate judge settlement conference," Samsung said in a emailed statement to the BBC.

-"This settlement conference will take place within 90 days, with the presence of each party's chief executive officer and general counsel."'Part of the armoury'
+"This settlement conference will take place within 90 days, with the presence of each party's chief executive officer and general counsel."

 The smartphone and tablet PC segments are among the fastest-growing markets in the technology sector.

 Apple had enjoyed an early lead with the launch of its iPhone and iPad devices.
 However, Samsung has been increasing its hold on the market with the launch of new products including its Galaxy range.